To Dance, or Not To Dance, That is the Question…

 Did you know that dancing for fun in NYC is prohibited in most bars, restaurants and clubs?
 Even more startling is that unless the dancing is a performance it is not recognized as protected expressive speech under the First Amendment of the United States Constitution.
 As a result, Cabaret licenses are one of the most hotly debated and disliked licenses issued by the Department of Consumer Affairs.

 The Cabaret License is required for establishments that serve alcoholic beverages or food, and allow patrons to dance inside the premises.
 The application is lengthy and requires the establishment to overcome a series of regulatory hurdles.
-Needless to say, if you have ever danced in one of New York City’s hundreds of bars, restaurants or clubs, the establishment was most likely violating the restrictions on its alcoholic beverage license.

 The New York City Cabaret Law was instituted in 1926 — in the times of prohibition, when liquor was bootlegged and speakeasies were the locales of choice.
 The Law required that eating and drinking establishments obtain a Cabaret License before allowing live music or dancing on the premises.